lan-k/Casecrossover/README.md

 ## Inputs

 The following 3 variables are required:

-Patient ID
+- Patient ID
-Binary exposure indicator
+- Binary exposure indicator
-Binary indicator for the outcome, 0 in control periods, 1 in case period for cases
+- Binary indicator for the outcome, 0 in control periods, 1 in case period for cases

 Optional:

-Binary time-varying confounder
+- Binary time-varying confounder

 ## Outputs

-CXO_wt, CXO_tc_wt output a 'clogit' object.
+CXO_wt, CXO_tc_wt: output a 'clogit' object.
+95% CIs constructed from this may be too narrow.
+It is preferable to use the bootstrapped versions.

 CXO_wt_boot, CXO_tc_wt_boot output the following columns:

 - Variable: Covariates in model